 Unfortunately, via Krupp is currently closed due to the danger of falling rocks and it is therefore possible to admire it only from the top of the Gardens of Augustus.

-Going along this road will be a long walk a daydream.
+Walking along this road will feel like stepping into a daydream.

 At the end of Via Camerelle, when the glamour and worldliness of high fashion boutiques end, a steep but short climb begins in the nature that leads to Via Tragara, which ends with a suggestive terrace lookout on the Faraglioni.
 From this splendid terrace you can also admire the typical Caprese houses climbing on the slopes, Mount Solaro and the bay of Marina Piccola.

 From the Belvedere of Tragara you can get to the Pizzolungo promenade, which leads to the Natural Arch, from the small road that runs along the terrace on the right.
 Pizzolungo is a particularly evocative path, pleasant in summer and spectacular in winter.
-The mountain is covered by a thick and spontaneous vegetation and provides the illusion of being away from the world and out of time, when the absolute protagonists of the island of Capri were the rocks and the sea.
+The mountain is covered by a thick and spontaneous vegetation and truly gives the illusion of being away from the world and outside of the concept of time.

 The path abounds with panoramic viewpoints and continues pleasantly up to meet a narrow and steep staircase that leads to the Grotto of Matermania, also known as Grotta del Matrimonio or Matromania.
-From the findings that took place inside, it is not clear to which divinity the cave was dedicated in ancient times, even if the sacred destination of the place is certain.
+The discoveries made inside the cave do not clearly indicate which deity it was dedicated to in ancient times, although its sacred purpose is beyond doubt.
 After leaving the cave you have to climb about 200 steps to get to the top where, along a small road on the right, you get to the Natural Arch.
-The Natural Arch, an amazing paleolithic sculpture, is what remains of a deep and very high cavity, which originally was underground and, after a landslide, became discovered.
-It has the features of a natural bridge between two pillars of rock and its semicircular split frames a fabulous panorama…
+The Natural Arch is an amazing example of paleolithic sculpture and is what remains of a deep and very high cavity, which originally was underground but, following a landslide, was exposed and revealed in its current form.
+It has the features of a natural bridge between two pillars of rock and its semicircular split frames a fabulous panorama.

-All you have to do is disembark at Marina Grande or walk through the alleys of the historic center to observe colourful, low, high houses with barrel vaults, embraced by bougainvillea.
-By looking and photographing those buildings, you can understand that each one of them is different, each one of them is special, because they tell a unique story: that is the story of its owner.
-In Capri there is a private home that more than any other reflects the personality of its owner: Villa Malaparte, by Curzio Malaparte.
+All it takes is stepping ashore at Marina Grande or strolling through the narrow streets of the historic center to admire the colorful houses—some low, some tall, with barrel-vaulted roofs—embraced by bougainvillea.
+As you look at and photograph these buildings, you realize that each one is different, each one is special, because they tell a unique story: the story of their owner.
+In Capri there is one private residence that, more than any other, reflects the personality of its owner: Villa Malaparte, the home of Curzio Malaparte.

-Its parallelepiped shape is surprising and integrates perfectly with the surrounding area.
-On the outside, the structure is connected to the sea with stairs that also connect the house to the roof-solarium, where the writer loved to spend his days.
+Its parallelepiped shape is striking, blending seamlessly with the surrounding landscape.
+Outside, the structure is connected to the sea by a staircase that also links the house to the rooftop solarium, where the writer loved to spend his days.
 The walls are characterized by four large frameless windows that open onto fabulous views.
-Wonderful is the fireplace with the crystal bottom that lets you glimpse the sea when the flames burn.
+Particularly stunning is the fireplace, with a crystal base that allows the sea to be seen through the flames as they burn.

-Unfortunately it is not possible to visit Villa Malaparte, but it can only be admired from a distance.
-To see it, you have to take the Pizzolungo walk and immediately after passing the Grotta of Matermania you will find it in front of you, right on the promontory of Capo Masullo, surrounded by pine trees.
+Unfortunately, Villa Malaparte cannot be visited, but it can only be admired from a distance.
+To catch a glimpse of it, take the Pizzolungo trail; just after passing the Grotta of Matermania you will find it in front of you, right on the promontory of Capo Masullo, surrounded by pine trees.

 The Faraglioni of Capri are three large rocks that emerge from the sea, on the south-western side of the island.
 The highest is the Faraglione di Terra or Saetta, then there is the Faraglione di Mezzo or Stella separated from the first by the sea and in which there is the famous cavity in the center (taken in many films and TV spots) and finally there is the Faraglione di Fuori or Scopolo, natural habitat of the famous blue lizard.
 It is said that the lizard took these colours to blend in with the sea and the sky.